Darshan1510/Darshan1510/README.md

 <li>Teaching Assistant, engaging with students in the Information Retrieval (IS 4200) and (CS 6200) courses to foster understanding and growth 🎓📝</li>
 <li>Former Senior Software Engineer at <a href="https://mytradezone.com">MyTradeZone</a>, delivering impactful software solutions ✨</li>
 <li>Eager to expand skills, leverage experiences, and learn from industry professionals 🌱</li>
-<li>Actively seeking SDE internship/co-op opportunities for Summer/Fall 2024 🌤️</li>
+<li>Actively seeking full time SDE (Backend, Frontend, Full-stack) opportunities from Jan 2026 🌤️</li>
 <li>Let's connect: <a href="https://www.linkedin.com/in/darshan-shah15/"> https://www.linkedin.com/in/darshan-shah15/</a>🤝</li>
 <li>Email: <a href="mailto:sdarshan1510@gmail.com">sdarshan1510@gmail.com</a> ✉️</li>
 <li>Feel free to reach out if you have suitable roles or insights to share 📬🤝</li>